 Displaying confiscated liquor in front of City Hall, @1923

-The Special Collections unit houses more than 10,000 images in a variety of formats documenting the history and development of Lakeland from the turn of the century to the present.
+The Special Collections unit houses more than 10,000 images in a variety of formats documenting the history and development of Lakeland from the turn of the twentieth century to the present.
 Included are four series of aerial photographs taken in 1925, 1955, 1969, and 1975.
 Viewed in sequence, they allow the researcher to see how and in what directions Lakeland has grown over a 50 year period.

 Other major photo collections include the Albert Lodwick Photograph Collection, P700, the Hap Harper Photograph Collection, P800, the Earl Morgan Savage Photograph Collecton, P1000, and the Lakeland Police Department Photograph Collection, P2000 (from which the photo above was taken).
 The Lodwick Collection documents in photographs Albert Lodwick's lengthy career in the aviation industry and his personal and professional relationship with Howard Hughes.
 It also complements the Alfred Lodwick Papers, RG2700, housed with our manuscript collections.

 The Earl Morgan Savage Photograph Collection houses some of the earliest photographs in the collection of Lakeland's downtown business district.
 Savage owned a photo shop in a downtown arcade and took dozens of photographs of the streets and businesses around his shop in 1924 and 1925.